-Even before Covid-19 changed office culture, work-from-home jobs appealed to a lot of people.
-Now, millions more Americans are seeking remote work as freelancers, contract labor, and even full-time employees.
+Work-from-home jobs appeal to a lot of people, in fact, millions of Americans are seeking remote work as freelancers, contract labor, and even full-time employees.

 - Low Wages: Data entry job descriptions sound appealing but wages tend to be low, and jobs with higher wages have a ton of competition.

 - Scams: Too many positions ask you for money upfront to buy software or to complete training — a warning sign the remote job isn’t a job at all but a scam taking advantage of hopeful applicants.
 (There are some legit platforms that charge subscriptions to filter out scams.)